Who We Are

 Continuing to expand over the years, the church broke ground on a new building at its current location on Bond Street in 1922.
 A Christian Education building was added in 1955.

 In 2006, Bend United Methodist Church celebrated its 100th Anniversary and hearts were filled with joy and thankfulness for the opportunity to serve the Bend community.
 The focus on hospitality, service, compassion, and justice — the foundation of our values in the early days — continues to be our focus today.
-And we look forward to growing into the next century, Living Lives of Faith, Fellowship and Service.

 The windows, which line three sides of the church’s sanctuary, feature images from the Old and New Testaments and memorials to some of Bend’s early prominent citizens and church leaders.
 To learn more about the restoration project, we invite you to view the video here.